dfinity/portal/docs/developer-docs/backend/motoko/multiple-actors.md

 ## Prerequisites

-Before starting the guide, verify the following:
+Before following this guide, assure that you have the necessary dependencies in your environment:

--   [x] You have downloaded and installed the SDK package as described in the [download and install](/developer-docs/setup/install/index.mdx) page.
+-   [x] Download and install the IC SDK package as described in the [download and install](/developer-docs/setup/install/index.mdx) page.

--   [x] You have stopped any local canister execution environment running on your computer.
+-   [x] Stop any local canister execution environments running on the computer.

 ## Create a new project